-The Break point Unit implements Break on Change of Program Flow, Single Step Break, two Program Memory Breakpoints, and two combined break points.
-Together, the four break points can be configured as either:
+The Break Point Unit implements Break on Change of Program Flow, Single Step Break, two Program Memory Break Points, and two combined Break Points.
+Together, the four Break Points can be configured as either:

-- 4 single Program Memory break points - 3 Single Program Memory break point + 1 single Data Memory break point - 2 single Program Memory break points + 2 single Data Memory break points - 2 single Program Memory break points + 1 Program Memory break point with mask ("range break point") - 2 single Program Memory break points + 1 Data Memory break point with mask "range break point".
+- 4 Single Program Memory Break Points. - 3 Single Program Memory Break Points + 1 Single Data Memory Break Point. - 2 Single Program Memory Break Points + 2 Single Data Memory Break Points. - 2 Single Program Memory Break Points + 1 Program Memory Break Point with mask ("range Break Point"). - 2 Single Program Memory Break Points + 1 Data Memory Break Point with mask ("range Break Point").

-A debugger, like the Atmel® AVR Studio®, may however use one or more of these resources for its internal purpose, leaving less flexibility to the end-user.
+A debugger, like the AVR Studio[®], may however use one or more of these resources for its internal purpose, leaving less flexibility to the end-user.

-A list of the On-chip Debug specific JTAG instructions is given in "On-chip Debug Specific JTAG Instructions" on page 250.
+A list of the On-chip Debug specific JTAG instructions is given in "On-chip Debug Specific JTAG Instructions" on page 252.

-The JTAGEN fuse must be programmed to enable the JTAG Test Access Port.
-In addition, the OCDEN fuse must be programmed and no Lock bits must be set for the On-chip Debug system to work.
+The JTAGEN Fuse must be programmed to enable the JTAG Test Access Port.
+In addition, the OCDEN Fuse must be programmed and no Lock bits must be set for the On-chip Debug system to work.
 As a security feature, the On-chip Debug system is disabled when any Lock bits are set.
 Otherwise, the On-chip Debug system would have provided a back-door into a secured device.

 The AVR Studio enables the user to fully control execution of programs on an AVR device with On-chip Debug capability, AVR In-Circuit Emulator, or the built-in AVR Instruction Set Simulator.
-AVR Studio supports source level execution of Assembly programs assembled with Atmel Corporation's AVR Assembler and C programs compiled with third party vendors' compilers.
+AVR Studio supports source level execution of Assembly programs assembled with Atmel AVR Assembler and C programs compiled with third party vendors' compilers.

-AVR Studio runs under Microsoft® Windows® 95/98/2000 and Windows NT® and Windows XP®.
+AVR Studio runs under Microsoft® Windows® 95/98/2000/XP/NT®.

-For a full description of the AVR Studio, please refer to the AVR Studio User Guide found in the Online Help in AVR Studio.
+For a full description of the AVR Studio, please refer to the AVR Studio User Guide.
 Only highlights are presented in this document.

 All necessary execution commands are available in AVR Studio, both on source level and on disassembly level.
 The user can execute the program, single step through the code either by tracing into or stepping over functions, step out of functions, place the cursor on a statement and execute until the statement is reached, stop the execution, and reset the execution target.
-In addition, the user can have an unlimited number of code break points (using the BREAK instruction) and up to two data memory break points, alternatively combined as a mask (range) break point.
+In addition, the user can have an unlimited number of code Break Points (using the BREAK instruction) and up to two data memory Break Points, alternatively combined as a mask (range) Break Point.